Beaver, Utah: History

 In 1873 the US Army established Fort Cameron, two miles from Beaver, because of Indian raids on the area Mormon settlements.
 To serve this isolated area, the territorial government placed the Second Judicial Court of the Utah Territory in Beaver from 1870 until 1896, when Utah became a state.
 Also included in this court's jurisdiction were Iron, Washington, Kane, Garfield, and Piute counties.

 In 1856, Mormons migrated to the Beaver Valley from Parowan to the south.
-George A. Smith called a council meeting in February 1856, and the men elected Simeon F. Howd as presiding elder and Edward W. Thompson, clerk.
+George A. Smith called a council meeting in February 1856, and Simeon F. Howd was elected as presiding elder and Edward W. Thompson as clerk.
 In 1858, numerous migrants from San Bernardino, California, settled here.
 In December 1859, W. W. Willis and P. K. Smith were authorized by the council to build a sawmill and gristmill on North Creek, and given control of all water on the mill site.
 By 1869, the Mormon settlers in Beaver were numerous enough to organize a stake.
 The first stake president was John Murdock.

 During the 1870s, settlers made an effort to establish a woolen mill, a tannery, and a dairy industry.
 Most were engaged in stock raising.

 Beaver was the first town in Utah to be electrified.
 A hydroelectric generation plant was constructed on the Beaver River early in the 20th century.
 The plant continues to provide a large part of Beaver's power requirements today.
 Although, contrary to popular belief, it is not locally referred to as "Beaver Dam!"

 In 2006, Beaver won a contest for best tasting rural water in the United States.
 In 2010, Beaver took top honors in the world for best tasting water.
 Its welcome billboards along I-15 highlight the water quality.